 “Then I saw a new heaven and a new earth; for the first heaven and the first earth had passed away, and the sea was no more.
 And I saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband; and I heard a loud voice from the throne saying, ‘Behold, the dwelling of God is with men’. . .
 And he who sat upon the throne said, ‘Behold, I make all things new.’”
 (Apoc.
 21, 1-3,5)

 We have already seen how angel, man, and the material cosmos each have their part to play in the new order of creation.
 Significantly, we are told in the Apocalypse that the very measures of the Heavenly City’s walls are “a man’s measure, that is, an angel’s.”
-(21,17) But if the measure is the same, either humans will have become more angelic, or angels more human (or both).
+(21,17) But if the measure has become the same, either humans will have become more angelic, or angels more human (or both).
 At the very least, man and angel will have realized the full measure of their common praise of Christ, and the voices of the material creation will likewise be ingathered into the fullness of that threefold worship of the Triune God.

 An early version of a chapter from my book, The Other World We Live In, Angelico Press, 2021.
 Printed with permission.